Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Protects from common attack - SQL injection and Cross-Site Scripting (XSS)
 * Size constraints, geo-match (block countries)
 * Rate-based rules (to count occurrences of events) – for DDoS protection

+!!! tip

+    * A web ACL can allow or deny traffic based on the source IP address, country of origin of the request, string match or regular expression (regex) match, or the detection of malicious SQL code or scripting.
+    * You can also use the logs that are generated to examine the number of requests, the nature of those requests, and where they originate from.

 #### Rule Action